-This bursary is part of a special program to contribute to filling this proven gap by helping to achieve equality of opportunity for aspiring indexers belonging to underrepresented and/or marginalized groups.
+This bursary is part of a special program to contribute to filling this proven gap by helping to achieve equality of opportunity for aspiring indexers belonging to underrepresented or marginalized groups.

-The bursary is granted to a person to cover fees for an approved indexing program, two years of ISC membership with listing, and entry into the Mentorship program.
-Earlier in 2021, Nicole Riguidel received the award.
-Sandra Muchekeza was the winner of the first Diversity in Canadian Publishing Bursary award.
+The bursary is granted to a person to cover fees for an approved indexing educational program, two years of ISC/SCI membership with listing, and entry into the Mary Newberry Mentorship program.
+Please scroll down for the application.

-There are a number of online indexing programs, with Indexing: Theory and Application offered by University of California at Berkeley being the most comprehensive and popular program in North America.
-For a list of other programs offered, not all of which are approved for this bursary, see the ISC website, Education and Training section.
-The selection committee will consult with the bursary recipient as to which indexing program would best meet the needs of that individual.
+The online indexing program Indexing: Theory and Application offered by University of California at Berkeley, the most comprehensive and popular program in North America, is highly recommended for bursary recipients.
+For a list of other indexing courses offered, see the ISC/SCI website, Education and Training section.
+After consulting with the selection committee, another program may be approved for this bursary.
 Please note that courses are offered in English.

 Who Can Apply